mongodb/docs/source/includes/steps-adf-create-new-privatelink.rst

          paste the first name from your list.
 To learn more, see :aws:`Manage DNS names for VPC endpoint services
          </vpc/latest/privatelink/manage-dns-names.html>`.

-   .. step:: Run the command to create your |vpc| interface endpoint.

-      Copy the command the dialog box displays and run it using the |aws| CLI.

    .. step:: Modify the private |dns| name to ensure that the hostname resolves to an address on your network.

       To ensure that the hostname resolves to an address on your network: